 - (a) Priority of Authors.
+Bills set for hearing shall be heard in file order, except as otherwise determined by the Chair.
 Bills of the Committee members shall be taken up after all other authors present have taken up their measures. - (b) Consent Calendar.
 The Committee consent calendar may be taken up as determined by the Chair. - (c) Special Orders of Business.
 When the Chair finds that another order of business would be more expedient, measures may be taken up out of order or set as a special order of business. - (d) Author's Representative.
 If a bill is to be presented by someone other than the author, it will be taken up after all present authors (including those temporarily "passed over" and Committee members) have been accommodated.
 The representative must be an Assemblymember or Senator, a member of the author's staff, or staff of an Assembly or Senate committee.
 No lobbyist, sponsor or supporter of the bill may present the bill before the Committee.
 Any individual other than the author who wishes to present a bill must first provide the Committee with a signed authorization letter from the author.